Eye See You!

 “¡Mi guano es mi guano!”

 Brazil once had a strangle hold on the world’s rubber market.
-One British man in the 19th century, however, stole rubber tree plants and seeds from
+One British man in the 19th century, however, stole rubber tree plants and seeds from Credit: public domainSouth America, and his biopiracy allowed the British Empire to grow exponentially.

 In the same way, Peru “owned” guano.
 About 13 miles off the southern coast of Peru (almost due west of the coastal town of Pisco) are three granite islands called the Chincha Islands.
 Upon these islands for millennia sea birds have congregated and nested.
 Over the centuries their guano has covered the islands to a depth of over 150 feet (anyone having been near this little island group claims the stench is horrific).